 Ariana Serrano, 23, is from Hermosa Beach, CA and trained in classical Vaganova technique with Olga Tozyiakova of Perm Ballet School.
 Ariana was awarded in the top 24 senior classical category at the Youth America Grand Prix 2013-2017, and also competed in the Tanzolymp International Dance Festival Berlin in 2014 and 2016.
 As a trainee at State Street Ballet she performed roles such as the Mirliton soloist (Nutcracker) and Paquita in the trainee performance of the Paquita Grand Pas.
 At USIB she has had the pleasure of performing soloist roles in the Nutcracker (Mirliton, Snow, Waltz of the Flowers), as well as Dorothy (Wizard of Oz), and Helena (Midsummer Night’s Dream).
 Ariana is happy to be with USIB for her third season as a Soloist.

 Jessica Plaskon began her training at four years old with Dance For Joy in Brielle, New Jersey under the direction of Caryl J Voorhees.
 In 2012, she continued her education at the University of Maryland where she received a Bachelor of Arts degree in post-modern & contemporary dance and performed, directed and choreographed in a student-led ballet company.
 She joined the Ballet Theatre of Maryland in 2016 where she danced as a Trainee for two seasons and performed in many company productions.
 During her time with USIB, Jessica has performed roles such as Chinese Demi-soloist in The Nutcracker, the March Hare in Alice in Wonderland, and Fairy Soloist Moth in A Midsummer Night’s Dream.
-Jessica is excited for her third season with the United States International Ballet!
+Jessica is excited for her fourth season with the United States International Ballet!

 First Company Member